DenisKulik/frontend-developer-portfolio/README.md

 ## Built With

-This is a portfolio project built using React, TypeScript, Styled-components, react-awesome-reveal, and react-scroll.
+This is a portfolio project built using `React`, `TypeScript`, `Styled-components`, `react-awesome-reveal`, and `react-scroll`.
 It serves as a showcase of my work, skills, and experiences.